 ZipRecruiter’s Recent Changes: What Employers Should Know

-On the financial side, ZipRecruiter's full-year 2025 revenue was $449.0M - the third consecutive year of decline from a $905M peak in 2022 (StockTitan, Feb 2026).
-The company posted a net loss of $33.0M for the year.
-It's still a major platform with roughly 59,000 paid employers, but the trajectory is worth factoring into a long-term platform decision.
+2025 financials: $449.0M revenue (down 5% YoY), $33.0M net loss, approximately 59,000 quarterly paid employers in Q4 2025 - the third consecutive year of revenue decline from a $905M peak in 2022 (StockTitan, Feb 2026).
+It’s still a major platform with roughly 59,000 paid employers, but the trajectory is worth factoring into a long-term platform decision.

-The online recruitment market overall is growing - valued at $33.59B in 2025 and projected to reach $64.93B by 2031 at an 11.62% CAGR (Mordor Intelligence, 2025).
-But job boards' share of that market is shrinking as more employers shift spend toward AI-powered sourcing and direct outreach platforms.
+Online recruitment overall is growing - valued at $33.59B in 2025 and projected to reach $64.93B by 2031 at an 11.62% CAGR (Mordor Intelligence, 2025).
+But job boards’ share of that market is shrinking as more employers shift spend toward AI-powered sourcing and direct outreach platforms.
 Job boards still hold 44.72% of the online recruitment market, but that share is trending downward as proactive sourcing tools gain traction.

 How to Negotiate a Better ZipRecruiter Price